-Excessive drinking can contribute to social problems.
+Heavy drinking can add to social problems.
 These include the disruption of public order, violence, and sexual crimes.
 Can local alcohol licensing policies reduce alcohol-related crimes?

 Researchers studied the impact of local licensing restrictions on the spatial and/or temporal availability of alcohol in England.
-They categorized each local area according to its licensing policy intensity.
-The categories for alcohol licensing policies were “passive,” low, medium and high.
+They grouped each local area according to its licensing policy strength.
+The groupings for alcohol licensing policies were “passive,” low, medium and high.

-The investigators then calculated the rates of reported crimes in each area.
-These included sexual crimes, violence against a person, and public order crimes attributable to alcohol.
-The rate of financial fraud was a control crime not attributable to alcohol.
+The researchers then calculated the rates of reported crimes in each area.
+These included sexual crimes, violence against a person, and public order crimes linked to alcohol.
+The rate of financial fraud was a control crime.
+So is not attributed to alcohol.

-The rate of alcohol-related crimes dropped faster for four years in the areas with more intense policies.
-However, such crimes then increased.
+The rate of alcohol-related crimes dropped faster for four years in the areas with strongest policies.
+But such crimes then increased.
 So there was no long-term difference in alcohol-related crimes and licensing policies.
 And there was no change in the the rate of financial fraud over time.
-It was the non-alcohol-related control variable
+It was the non-alcohol control factor.

 There was no overall impact of the strength of local alcohol licensing policies on alcohol-related crimes in England.

-Kara, D., et al. Omnibus Survey.
-Testing Public Opinion on Licensing Law and Alcohol Consumption.
-Edinburgh: Scottish Executive Social Research, 2003.
+- Kara, D., et al. Testing Public Opinion on Licensing Law and Alcohol Consumption.

-Local Government Association.
+- Local Govt Assn.
 Unfinished Business.
 A State-of-Play Report on Alcohol and the Licensing Act 2003.
-London: The Association, 2008.

-NSW Bureau of Crime Statistics and Research.
+- NSW Bur Crime.
 The Association between Alcohol Outlet Density and Assaults on and Around Licensed Premises.
-Sydney: The Bureau, 2011.

-NSW Bureau of Crime Statistics and Research.
+- __________.
 The Impact of Restricted Alcohol Availability on Alcohol-Related Violence in Newcastle, NSW.
-Sydney: The Bureau, 2009.

-Reid-Howie Associates.
+- Reid-Howie Assoc.
 Liquor Licensing and Public Disorder.
-Edinburgh: Scottish Executive Social Research, 2003.

-Rowan, K. Alcohol Availability and Violent Crime.
-M.A. thesis, U South Florida, 1997.
+- Rowan, K. Alcohol Availability and Violent Crime.
+Thesis, U South FL.